atomix/atomix/README.md

 Log log = storage.open();
 ```

-The `Log` is an ordered and indexed list of entries stored in memory or on disk.
-Logs consist of a set of segments.
+The `Log` is an ordered and indexed list of entries stored on disk in a series of files called *segments*.
-Each segment represents range of entries in the overall log.
-Each segment is backed by two [buffers](#buffers), a
+Each segment file represents range of entries in the overall log and is backed by a file-based [buffer](#buffers).
-`HeapBuffer` and a `FileBuffer`; this allows entries to be written *either* to disk or memory.
-Entries are serialized
-to disk using Copycat's [serialization framework](#serialization).
+Entries are serialized to disk using Copycat's [serialization framework](#serialization).

 Entries can only be appended to the log: